NorbertBM/board-game-1/src/markdown/story.md

 Possible issue — is the game just an endless loop of move, explore, move, explore?
 MOOD BOARD / THE NIGHTMARE REALM

+## Explore Explained

+You start the game with nothing but base stuff.
+You get your first quest, which is to do whatever.
+At the end of that quest you will get the explore ability.
+This ability however is NOT something you can use willy nilly.

+No.

+It’s something you have to be very careful when and how you use, not only because of what it could discover on the square, but also for another reason… …it’s a resource based ability.

+Unlike Dash, Distract and Hide, which go on cool down, Explore is a resource based ability, which means you have to “power it up” somehow, like a battery.

+This means that player choice is again at the forefront because you have to ask yourself whether or not you really, really, really want to explore this square when you only have one more “energy” in you.

+The resource needed for Explore will be scattered around the map, but will NOT be all over the place or easy to come by.

+Also the ability is powered by a lantern the player has to carry around with them.
+The lantern, which is connected to the Nightmare Realm by some kind of occult magic, has the ability to see and reveal things beyond the naked eye.